-It’s another privacy law that you will likely need to comply with, however if you are already GDPR complaint there are only a few more things you’ll need to do (covered in detail below).
+It’s another privacy law that you will likely need to comply with, however, if you are already GDPR compliant there are only a few more things you’ll need to do (covered in detail below).

 GDPR, if you don’t know, is also known as the Global Data Protection Regulation out of the European Union and it had a big impact internationally when it went into effect in 2018.